LoopKit/looptips/docs/data/tidepool.md

 # Tidepool {: translate="no" }

 !!! info "Disclosure"
     The original author of this page, *Katie DiSimone* 💚, was employed by *Tidepool* when this page was initially created.
 She used *Tidepool* before becoming an employee.
-She was not prompted to say anything in particular with regards to this information; it is written based on her own evaluation of Tidepool&#39;s services.
+She was not prompted to say anything in particular with regards to this information; it is written based on her own evaluation of <span class="notranslate">Tidepool</span>'s services.
-    Specific questions related to <span class="notranslate">Tidepool</span> should be directed to [support@tidepool.org](mailto:support@tidepool.org).
+    Questions related to <span class="notranslate">Tidepool</span> should be directed to [support@tidepool.org](mailto:support@tidepool.org).

-## Tidepool&#39;s mission
+## Tidepool's mission
-In Tidepool&#39;s own words, their commitment to diabetes data and accessibility is pretty clear:
+In <span class="notranslate">Tidepool</span>'s own words, their commitment to diabetes data and accessibility is pretty clear:

 !!! quote "&ZeroWidthSpace;"
     Tidepool&#39;s mission is to make diabetes data more accessible, actionable and meaningful for people with diabetes, their care teams and researchers.